 C. Phase Pneumatolitik

 Pneumatolitik is the process of chemical reactions of gases and liquids of the magma in an environment close to the magma.
 From this point of geology, this is called contact-metamorphism, because of the symptoms of contact between older rocks by younger magma.
 Mineral contact can occur when the hot steam with high temperature of the magma in contact with a reactive wall rocks.
 Contact minerals formed include: wolastonit (CaSiO3), amphibol, quartz, epidote, garnet, vesuvianit, tremolit, topaz, aktinolit, tourmaline, diopsit, and skarn.
+Symptoms of contact metamorphism appears with the change at the edges of igneous intrusions and especially in the intruded rocks, namely: baking (roasting) and hardening (hardening).

 Igneous metamorfism is any kind of alteration (alteration) associated with igneous breakthrough.
 Rocks are intruded by the rock in general will was recrystallized, modified (Altered), and replaced (replaced).
 These changes are caused by heat and fluids are dispersed or activated by the breakthrough earlier.
 Therefore, these deposits belong to the contact metamorphism.